kurttheviking/ipnation/README.md

 npm run coverage
 ```

 Detailed reports are available in the `./artifacts` directory.
-This project maintains 100% coverage of function and 80%+ coverage of all branches.
+This project maintains 100% coverage of functions and 80%+ coverage of branches.

 ## Contribute